Your Privacy at Mackenzie Health

 All complaints shall be investigated.
 If a complaint is found to be justified, management shall take appropriate measures, including, if necessary, amending its governance and/or practices.

-Individuals have the right to complain to the Information and Privacy Commissioner of Ontario if they believe that MH violated their privacy rights.
+Individuals have the right to complain to the Information and Privacy Commissioner of Ontario if they believe that MH violated their privacy, access/correction request rights, or failed to fulfil obligations under FIPPA.

 Responsibilities

-- reporting to the board as required or to designate a substitute;
+• reporting to the Board of Directors as required or to designate a substitute;

-- ensure that Privacy goals are identified, that they meet organizational and legal requirements, and that they are addressed within the Privacy program.
+• ensuring that Privacy goals are identified and that they meet organizational and legal requirements, and that they are addressed within the Privacy program.

 Health Information Services is responsible for:

-- Overseeing the appropriate access, release and disclosure of personal health information; and
+• overseeing the appropriate access, release, and disclosure of personal health information;

-- Ensuring that the release of personal health information does not pose an unreasonable risk to the individual and/or to a 3rd party.
+• ensuring that the release of personal health information does not pose an unreasonable risk to the individual and/or to a third party; and

 Human Resources are responsible for:

-- ensuring that this Policy and other awareness information are included in new-hire orientations; and
+• ensuring that this Policy and other awareness information are included in new-hire orientations, and that mechanisms are in place to support mandatory training compliance; and

-- developing and administering processes for disciplining personnel for non-compliance with the Privacy program, in accordance with the laws of the jurisdiction.
+• developing, in collaboration with the Privacy Office, and administering processes for disciplining hospital team members for non-compliance with the Privacy program, in accordance with the laws of the jurisdiction.

 Management, within their assigned area of responsibility, is responsible for:

-- ensuring all personnel are educated in this Policy and the governance documentation that support it,
+• ensuring all hospital team members are educated in this Policy and the governance documentation that support it;

-- complying with this Policy and the governance documentation that support it.
+• complying with this Policy and the governance documentation that supports it;

-- reporting (including self-reporting) instances of non-compliance, and participate in any corrective action, and
+• reporting (including self-reporting) instances of non-compliance, and participating in any investigative and/or corrective action; and

-- protecting the privacy of MH’s patients and personnel.
+• protecting the privacy of MH’s patients and hospital team members.

 The Privacy Office is responsible for:

-- managing the Privacy program, develop and maintain the necessary governance (including the necessary oversight body(ies) and documentation) to support this Policy, and provide feedback to senior management on the effectiveness of the program;
+• managing the Privacy program, developing, and maintaining the necessary governance (including the necessary oversight body(ies) and documentation) to support this Policy and provide feedback to Senior Management on the effectiveness of the program;

-- auditing, and/or reviewing departments/units security practices and compliance with the Privacy program as required; and
+• auditing, and/or reviewing departments/units security practices and compliance with the Privacy program as required;

-- serving as the point of contact to individuals.
+• serving as the point of contact to individuals with respect to privacy and/or freedom of information matters; and

 Senior Management is responsible for providing the necessary guidance and support for the development and maintenance of the Privacy program, in line with privacy and legal requirements and business strategy objectives.
 This support includes, but is not limited to, the following: